Puppy nutrition 101: what puppies eat for optimal health

 With their adorable wagging tails and heart-melting antics, there’s nothing more exciting than bringing home a new puppy.
 There’s also lots to do to prepare for their arrival, with quality food being a big one!

 Choosing the right diet for your puppy can be overwhelming (not to mention a lot of pressure).
-Our experts are here to make your choice simple: giving you all the information you need to consider.
+We're here to make your choice simple: giving you all the information you need to make the right decision for you and your puppy.

 Why does good nutrition matter for my puppy?